maxtuno/PEQNP/docs/stdlib.md

         """
         A matrix of integers.
         :param key: The generic name for the array this appear indexed on cnf.
-        :param bits: The bit size for each integer.
+        :param bits: The bit bits for each integer.
         :param dimensions: An tuple with the dimensions for the array (n, m).
         :return: An instance of Matrix.
         """